HappyGingerWolf/Elementary/README.md

 ## Modified Units

 Draug:
--Will now mine copper, lead, and titanium.
+- Will now mine copper, lead, and titanium.